-1) Providing support and mentoring for prospective PI's that wish to start or improve educational programs in a renewable energy technology.
+1) Providing support and mentoring for faculty that wish to start or improve educational programs in renewable energy technology.

-2) Establishing and supporting additional renewable energy industry, business and academic partnerships.
+2) Establishing and supporting renewable energy industry, business and academic partnerships.

-3) Promoting technician careers and visibility and the public image of renewable energy.
+3) Promoting technician careers, visibility and the public image of renewable energy.

 4) Addressing technician knowledge, skills, and competencies needed for the evolving, converging, and emerging renewable energy technical workplace.